 It is everyone's responsibility to act lawfully and in accordance with Medline's policies and procedures.
 The Code of Conduct elaborates on our core values and principles, and governs our relationships with government agencies, customers, competitors, and each other.
-Bottom line, the Code of Conduct aims to protect everyone and everything involved in our business and success as we strive to help our customers improve patient care.
+Bottom line, the Code of Conduct aims to protect everyone and everything important to our success as we strive to help our customers improve patient care.

 The Code of Conduct is not a substitute for sound judgment and common sense that Medline employees should exercise each day.
-When something seems wrong, consult a manager, the Chief Ethics and Compliance Officer, or the General Counsel.
-Medline's Open Talk Helpline is an excellent resource for guidance and answers.
+When something seems wrong, consult a manager, the Chief Compliance and Corporate Integrity Officer, or the General Counsel.
+The Medline Ethics & Compliance Helpline is an excellent resource for guidance and answers.
 Asking questions, good faith reporting and following appropriate procedures are essential.